Developer Westwood Studios

 GDI and Nod are highly different in their play styles, with GDI focusing on raw firepower and Nod utilizing hit-and-run tactics and the element of surprise.
 A new blue strain of Tiberium is present in the heavily-infested world, which brings more income but is volatile and can explode when fired upon.
 Veinhole monsters lurk in some areas, and there is a third actor in the struggle over the Tiberium-ridden Earth – the Forgotten, a group of humans who somehow survived Tiberium exposure, but are slowly being mutated because of that.

-Tiberian Sun’s game engine was completely built from the ground up by Westwood, utilizing an advanced Voxel Engine to make the game seem 3D with out the need for a 3D accelerator video card.
+Tiberian Sun‘s game engine was completely built from the ground up by Westwood, utilizing voxel support to make the game seem 3D with out the need for a 3D accelerator video card.

 Names in different languages